What is different about Dr. Huffman's Approach?

 *Hashimoto’s (an autoimmune attack against the thyroid) can cause hypothyroid and hyperthyroid symptoms.

 #3) Dr. Huffman has a unique neurological approach to helping patients suffering with symptoms of thyroid disease: Most practitioners that claim to treat thyroid disease aim treatment at replacing thyroid hormones.
 It seems to make sense, right?
 The truth is that to address the symptoms created by thyroid disease you have to address brain health as well!
 Why is that?
 Many or most of the symptoms you develop as a consequence of thyroid disease are neurological symptoms.
-Altered thyroid function for any prolonged length of time negatively impacts the health of the brain.
+Altered thyroid function for any prolonged length of time may negatively impact the health of the brain.
 This results in certain areas of the brain becoming weak which results in other areas of the brain starting to over-fire.
 When working to

 restore health to a patient that has thyroid symptoms the brain function must be optimized!